Former Emma Willard student pays for controversial billboards to help spread awareness

 March 25, 2018 01:58 PM

-The billboards which read #rapeistoxic may seem shocking to some but, Kat Sullivan says its her chance to spread the word about her rapist and legislation she wants to see passed.
+The billboards which read #rapeistoxic may seem shocking to some but, Sullivan says its her chance to spread the word about her rapist and legislation she wants to see passed.

-"What"s toxic is the very injury, whats toxic is the sexual assault and to see that is very difficult for people to look at and listen too" said Sullivan.
+"What"s toxic is the very injury, whats toxic is the sexual assault and to see that is very difficult for people to look at and listen too," said Sullivan.

-It's here at Emma Willard where Kat Sullivan says 20 years ago she was abused and raped by her teacher, in 2016 Sullivan and Emma Willard came to an agreement and that's where she got the money for the billboards.
+In 2016, Sullivan and Emma Willard came to an agreement and that's where she got the money for the billboards.

-"I'm hoping four weeks is enough time to attract additional attention to this issue and put the pressure on the Senate" said Sullivan.
+"I'm hoping four weeks is enough time to attract additional attention to this issue and put the pressure on the Senate," said Sullivan.

-Pressure on the Sentate and Cuomo to pass the Child Victims act that would increase the statute of limitations and create a look back window for child victims if passed.
+Pressure on the Sentate and Gov. Cuomo to pass the Child Victims act that would increase the statute of limitations and create a look back window for child victims if passed.

-"We can't go back in time, I would like to but we can't so let's use the information to improve things said Sullivan."
+"We can't go back in time, I would like to but we can't so let's use the information to improve things," said Sullivan.

 Updated: March 25, 2018 01:58 PM